ZephrFish/WebSocketsAreFun/README.md

-# WebsocketsC2
+# WebSocketsAreFun
-In its current form WebSocketsC2 is composed of a python client/server setup and a powershell client, which is a work in progress.
+In its current form WebSocketsAreFun is composed of a python client/server setup and a powershell client, which is a work in progress.

 The powershell client will connect to a websocket server on whatever host/port you specify and await input, it is not proxy aware at the moment but there are some testing commands built in.